Techtonica/curriculum/datetime/datetime.md

 - The advantage of working in milliseconds is that you are less likely to get an error from mishandling time zone conversion
 - "Month" and "Day" of the week start at 0 - January is month 0 - Sunday is day 0
 - Although you can work with `Date` directly, [Moment.js](https://momentjs.com/) is the most popular framework to deal with all the date/time conversions.
+  -  [Temporal](https://tc39.es/proposal-temporal/docs/) is a new API to deal with Dates in JavaScript.

 ### Demonstration